Fair Diffusion Auctions: Permutation Diffusion Auction

 \subsection{The Definition of PDA}

+The main idea of PDA is first randomly select an order from $O(V)$, and then traverse all agents to check their marginal social welfare increase.
+The process of the traverse is described informally as follows (and formally in Algorithm~\ref{alg:PDA}).

-More precisely, PDA selects an order $o$ (including $s$) randomly, and traverses all agents in $o$ and make the following decisions until all items are allocated.
-When traversing at buyer $i$, if $i$ can be feasible by only traversed agents, and the efficient allocation within these agents suggests allocating her several items, then $i$ receives these items and pays the lost of social welfare of the coalition before $i$ because of her winning items.
-Otherwise, $i$ is rewarded by her own marginal social welfare increase.
-Once all $k$ items have been allocated, the payments of the rest buyers in the order are zero.
+\begin{itemize} \item If the current traversed agent $i$ is the seller or she cannot be feasible by only traversed agents, we just skip her; \item If the current traversed buyer $i$ can be feasible by only traversed agents, we calculating an efficient allocation for remaining unsold item (if any) within these agents.
+If the allocation suggests that $i$ will be allocated with several items, then $i$ will receive these items and pay the loss of social welfare of the coalition before $i$ because of her winning items.
+If the allocation does not suggest that $i$ could be the winner of some items, we do not perform any allocation in this step, but we will reward buyer $i$ with her marginal social welfare increase. \end{itemize}

-As items might be sold successively rather than simultaneously, we should keep the allocation of sold items when selling the remaining items to a newly traversed buyer.
-In PDA, each buyer's allocation is determined on a one-by-one basis, with earlier traversed buyers' allocations affecting subsequent buyers' allocations.
-Denote $\pi^{o_{\prec i}}$ as the allocation right before $i$ in order $o$.
-When $i$ is traversed, we take the previous allocation $\pi^{o_{\prec i}}$ as a new parameter, which constrains that the item allocated in $\pi^{o_{\prec i}}$ cannot be withdrawn.
+One key point of the above process is that we decide each buyer's allocation and payment when she is traversed instantly, and will never change it in the future.
+That is to say, we should keep the allocation of sold items when selling the remaining items to a newly traversed buyer, and each buyer's allocation is affected by earlier traversed buyers' allocations.
+More precisely, denote $\pi^{o_{\prec i}}$ as the allocation right before $i$ in order $o$.
+When $i$ is traversed, we denote the \emph{efficient} allocation with the irrevocable $\pi^{o_{\prec i}}$ as ${\pi^\ast}(\boldsymbol{\theta}', o_{\preceq i}, \pi^{o_{\prec i}})$ and the corresponding maximized social welfare as $\mathsf{SW}^\ast(\boldsymbol{\theta}', o_{\preceq i}, \pi^{o_{\prec i}})$.
+They can be decided by the following optimization problem.